dmitov/newsletter.ai/README.md

 ## Demo
 The live demo is available here: [https://newsletter-ai-web.vercel.app/](https://newsletter-ai-web.vercel.app/)
+> Note: The app lacks loading states here and there.
+For example authenticating with GitHub takes some time and no loader is shown.

 ## Project structure
 - `./apps/web` – React Router v7 app responsible for the front-end website and API